 Not all side effects for fosamprenavir may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
-You may also report side effects to the FDA.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to fosamprenavir: oral suspension, oral tablet

 Check with your doctor immediately if any of the following side effects occur while taking fosamprenavir:More common

 - Large amount of fat in the blood